More and More People Are Getting Injections– We Briefly Explain Why

 Source: American Society for Aesthetic Plastic Surgery (ASAPS) / Allure

-• Ensure face is clean of makeup and lotions prior to treatment.
+• Ensure the face is clean of makeup and lotions prior to treatment.

 • Stop nonsteroidal anti-inflammatory drugs (NSAIDs) such as Advil, Aleve, Excedrin, Motrin, and aspirin 1-2 weeks prior to